 We welcome students from Moyenne Section (Pre-K) to Terminale (12th grade).
 Applicants must have native or near-native language abilities in English.
 There is an intensive French adaptation program (Français Spéciale) for high performing English-speaking children who wish to learn French.

-Within the Section, we strive to provide students with a complete American educational experience, including a wide array of co-curricular activities such as yearbook, theater, MUN, student council, and community service.
+Within the Section, we strive to provide students with a complete American educational experience, including a wide array of co-curricular activities such as yearbook, theater, MUN, student council, Lego robotics, and community service.

-In Première and Terminale (11th and 12th grades) students prepare the International Option of the French Baccalaureate (OIB), filières S, ES and L. Our graduates attend top universities in France, the United States, Canada, Great Britain, Holland, Italy, Switzerland and elsewhere.
+In Première and Terminale (11th and 12th grades) students prepare the International Option of the French Baccalaureate (OIB).
+Our graduates attend top universities in France, the United States, Canada, Great Britain, Holland, Italy, Switzerland and elsewhere.

 Please contact us by phone or mail for detailed admissions information.